Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners

-In this paper, Tuned Reverse Distillation is proposed, which offers a novel solution based on Knowledge Distillation for unsupervised multimodal AD task.
-TRD uses a multi-branch design to independently process each modality, enabling more accurate anomaly detection in each branch.
-Additionally, two crossmodal assistants are introduced: Crossmodal Filter helps the student decoder generate normal features, and Crossmodal Amplifier aims to amplify anomalies of one modality to branches of other modalities.
+In this paper, Tuned Reverse Distillation, a novel solution based on Knowledge Distillation for unsupervised multimodal AD task, is proposed.
+TRD uses a multi-branch design to independently process each modality with Reverse Distillation, enabling more accurate anomaly detection in each branch.
+Additionally, two Crossmodal Tuners are introduced: Crossmodal Filter helps the student decoder generate normal features, and Crossmodal Amplifier aims to amplify anomalies of one modality to branches of other modalities.
 Experimental results show that TRD achieves SOTA performance in both anomaly detection and localization.